Washington CDL Test Requirements and Endorsement

 - License Classifications and ID Requirements

-CDL drivers will have to take one or more knowledge tests, depending on what License Class and Endorsements you need.
-All CDL applicants must take the General Knowledge Test.
+Drivers will have to take one or more knowledge tests, depending on what license class and endorsements they need.
+All CDL applicants must take the general knowledge test as well.

 Available CDL Courses